denten/denten.github.io/_includes/CV/04-publications.md

 University Press, 2017.
 2. "An Inquiry Concerning the Creative Limits of Artificial Intelligence."
    Manuscript in progress.
-3. *Literature and the Experimental Humanities*.
+3. *Literature and the Experimental Humanities* with Maria Sachiko Cecire.
    Under contract by invitation to "Literature and Contemporary Thought" series published by Routledge, ed.
 Ursula K. Heise & Guillermina De Ferrari.
 Manuscript in progress.

 ### Peer Reviewed Journals